oasys-kit/shadow3/README.txt

 3 Important files
 -----------------

-in shadow3/src: fortran, c and other sources in Shadow: python sources
+in shadow3/src: fortran, C and other sources in Shadow: python sources

 in docs: README files: